It’s a simple tool, with a simple job.

 And it’s not just for Blue Microphones either.
 Like any standard pop filter, it has a gooseneck and a clip that attaches to your mic stand.

-Perhaps the biggest advantage of the PS-1 is…
+Perhaps the biggest advantage of this pop filter is…

-With it’s strong metal frame, wire mesh grill, and ultra-sturdy gooseneck, if offers a level of durability unmatched by anything else we’ve seen.
+With it’s strong metal frame, wire mesh grill, and ultra-sturdy gooseneck, it offers a level of durability unmatched by anything else we’ve seen.

 7. Pauly Ton Pauly Superscreen